aldelaro5/Bug-Fables-Internal-Docs/docs/TextAsset Data/Enemies data.md

 - It is always 0 if the sent noexp value is true
 - It is left at the default value of 0 if instance.`partylevel` is at least 27 (it's maxed) or if [flag](../Flags%20arrays/flags.md) 613 is true (RUIGEE is active)
 - If the `fixedexp` field is true, then the amount is always the raw one coming from `enemydata` with no modifications to it
-- If none of the cases above applied, the result is the return of GetEXP with the `exp` field from `enemydata`, the instance.`partylevel` and the enemy id (the base id if it's a variant)
+- If none of the cases above applied, the result is the return of MainManager.GetEXP with the `exp` field from `enemydata`, the instance.`partylevel` and the enemy id (the base id if it's a variant)

-The return of GetEXP implies even more logic where the base `exp` field can be changed.
+The return of MainManager.GetEXP implies even more logic where the base `exp` field can be changed.
 Here is the process used to calculate the final value:

 1. The base EXP amount is determined.
 It's the same than the sent exp value unless the enemy is a `WaspTrooper` or `WaspHealer` which can increase this value:
     - If the current [map](../Enums%20and%20IDs/Maps.md) is `MetalLake` or the [area](../Enums%20and%20IDs/librarystuff/Areas.md) is `WaspKingdom`, the value is multiplied by 1.65 and then ceiled